opentelekomcloud-infra/gitstyring/README.md

   allow_rebase_merge : false
   teams:
     maintain:
-    ## List of teams who can only read this repo.
+    pull: # List of teams who can only read this repo.
-    pull:
-    ## List of teams with push access.
+    push: # List of teams with push access.
-    push:
-    ## List of admin teams.
-Any member of an admin team will have admin access to this repo.
+    admin: # List of admin teams.
-    admin:
       - csm
   collaborators:
     maintain:
-    ## List of members who can only read this repo.
+    pull: # List of members who can only read this repo.
-    pull:
-    ## List of members with push access.
+    push: # List of members with push access.
-    push:
-    ## List of admin members.
-Any member of an admin members will have admin access to this repo.
+    admin:  # List of admin members.
-    admin:
       - anton-sidelnikov
-  # do not change protection rules structure all fields is required
+  protection_rules: # do not change protection rules structure all fields is required
-  protection_rules:
     main: # branch name which already created in branch protection rules
       required_status_checks:
         strict: true / false
-        ## The list of status checks to require in order to merge into this branch
+        contexts: # The list of status checks to require in order to merge into this branch
-        contexts:
           - eco/check
       enforce_admins: true
       required_pull_request_reviews: